scuzzydude/asimov/asimov.md

 Throughout history, man has tried many means of redistribution of wealth, and few of them work.
 The bloody means usually only works out well for the distributors.
 Often, the distributors then become the wealthy.

 The usual peaceful means is through regressive taxation.
-This doomed to failure.
+This is doomed to failure.
 It's not because of the billionaires.
 If you're a billionaire, do you care if your income tax is 39% or 59% or 75%?
 Probably not.
 Most of your wealth is likely to be assets, and you decide the time and means to turn that into income.
 Billionaires might cry about capital gains taxes or inheritance taxes, but hey, you're a billionaire, and I guess you have that in common with the rest of us, we all need something to cry about.

-The problem is the millionaires, who in our prosperous world, are plentiful.
+The problem is the millionaires, who in our prosperous world, are bountiful.
 While they can afford to pay more taxes and live nice and comfortable lives, giving a large portion of your income to government is a major obstacle to becoming a billionaire.
 And while we have legions of congresspeople who will publicly curse the billionaires and their excesses, they all got elected with the help of millionaires in their local districts.
 And thus, loopholes are born.[^14]

 What we value today is the king's gold -- Property and Assets.
 The goal here is to convince the billionaires that it's not the king's gold that is valuable, but responsibility that is valuable.
 This isn't a hard sell.
 If were just wealth they craved, they'd stay hidden out of sight, enjoy spending their money and keep their opinions to themselves, and few would strive to make the leap from millionaire to billionaires.
 What they crave is importance, or power.

 There is an old saying, "With Great Power Comes Great Responsibility."
 The gasoline on the fire of income inequality is that wealthy people have too much power.
 We love rich people, America has their own branch of royalty: the superrich and the famous for being famous which usually equates to rich people who were raised by rich people.
 Fundamentally, we have a problem when the rich exert their wealth as privileges the poor and working-class people don't have.
 They can influence the courts, the police, the political system, the school admissions systems and any social system we have in place.
 Basically, if you're rich enough, you can do whatever you want.
 That's the perception.
 Once in a while, usually around election time, we put a few billionaires in jail or publicly shame them, just to prove justice is blind.[^15] The perception that the rich can get away with anything has been around about as long as vanity.
 We can blame the rich, but they get away with it because the rest of us are susceptible to greed as well.

-I want you to understand, I'm not talking about any billionaire in particular.
+I'm not talking about any particular billionaire.
 That would be stupid of me, I love billionaires individually, and can happily name the specific ones I love the most in exchange for a fee.
 It is more of the billionaire archetype, in the comic book version of a billionaire I'm referring to, in the ethical struggle between the wealthy the rest of humanity.
 It doesn't matter who you imagine, pick your favorite archetypical billionaire and use him.
 My daughter informs me that it has to be a him.

 In this line of thinking, wealth equates to power, and we measure the power in terms of a currency.
 Forbes makes a list of the richest people and measures it in terms of dollars.